EloiStree/HelloRC/BonjourUnity3D/Atelier_ScratchToUnityXR.md

 - Create a controller in Scratch that will be use in the following workshops
 - Learn to extract the cloud variable from Python library

+RTFML, LMGTFY Chat GPT and Copilote
+- As in all my workshop, a reminder is given to the student about self teaching from
+  - Reading manual
+  - Searching keyword in Chat GPT to know what to look for on google
+  - Learn to talk to Chat GPT and/or Copilote to squeeze what you need to learn next.
+  - Use Chat GPT to generate cheat sheet on topic we will learn during the workshop.

  Python:
 - Pratice what had been learn in Scratch as code in Python
 - Learn to send UDP and Websocket to the "Hello RC" game